statiqdev/Website/input/guide/running/index.md

-Order: 6
+Order: 9
 Title: Running Your Application
 ---
-Once [pipelines and modules](xref:pipelines-and-modules) are defined and you’ve created your content, you can run your generator application.
+Once you’ve created your content, you can run your Statiq application.

 # dotnet run